 Academic Course catalog (Links to course options by dept., semester and full PDFs of the course catalog)

-Academic Calender (Important Dates for the Fall 2015 and Spring 2016 semesters)
+Academic Calender (Important Dates for both Fall and Spring semesters)

 NOTE: If English is not your first language, be sure to include with your application some documentation of your English language ability that ensures you will succeed taking university courses in English (e.g. TOEFL score, IELTS score, etc.)